 In very few of the many stories I’ve written about online banking fraud against businesses has insurance paid for much — if any — of the losses victim companies suffered.
-However, several victims I’ve interviewed in recent incidents did have cybersecurity insurance coverage bundled as part of larger business risk insurance policies.
-In each case, the businesses suffered fairly substantial thefts, and appear likely to recoup all of their direct financial losses.
+However, several victims I’ve interviewed from recent incidents did have cybersecurity insurance coverage bundled as part of a larger business risk insurance policies; in each case, the businesses suffered fairly substantial thefts, and appear likely to recoup all of their direct financial losses.

 A couple of readers have written in to say they recently received scam telephone calls warning them about fraud on their credit card accounts and directing them to call a phone number to “verify” their credit card numbers.

 These sometimes-automated attacks prompt people to call a supplied telephone number — often a toll-free line.
 In most cases, the calls will be answered by bogus interactive voice response system designed to coax account credentials and other personal information from the caller.